giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-vsphere/index.md

 Alternatively, to be able to set more specific parameters on your PV you can first create a [Persistent Volume object](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) and then claim that PV using a Persistent Volume Claim (PVC).

-Under the hood, the Dynamic Storage Provisioner will take care that a corresponding Named Disk with the correct parameters is created in the VMware Cloud Director OVDC.
+Under the hood, the Dynamic Storage Provisioner will take care that a corresponding CNS disk with the correct parameters is created in VMware vSphere.

-The Named Disk and its data will persist as long as the corresponding PV resource exists.
-Deleting the resource will also delete the corresponding Named Disk, which means that all stored data will be lost at that point.
+The CNS disk and its data will persist as long as the corresponding PV resource exists.
+Deleting the resource will also delete the corresponding virtual disk, which means that all stored data will be lost at that point.

-_Note: Do not delete virtual machines that have a Named Disk attached or it will be left in an inconsistent state and the VCD admins will need to intervene to clean it up._

 ## Using Persistent Volumes in a Pod